Creating a New Bellevue College Website

 - Use the title of the page, or a shortened version of it, as the link for that page.

-- Use an introductory paragraph when necessary.
+- Use an introductory paragraph when it would be useful for the user.
 Otherwise, let the header be the introduction to the content on the page.
 Never “welcome” people to a page or section of the website.

 - Provide easy-to-read and easy-to-scan content.